Smith-Steve/smith-steve/README.md

 ---

 ## I'm currently working on
-I am working on a simple 'sketch' CRM right now - as I think CRMs are overly complicated.
-(6/15/2023)
+I'm currently on working on a customizable, idiot friendly CRM.

 ## 📫 How to reach me: